yuki0418/svelte.dev/apps/svelte.dev/content/docs/svelte/98-reference/20-svelte.md

 This was the base class for Svelte components in Svelte 4.
 Svelte 5+ components are completely different under the hood.
 For typing, use `Component` instead.
 To instantiate components, use `mount` instead`.
-See [breaking changes documentation](https://svelte-5-preview.vercel.app/docs/breaking-changes#components-are-no-longer-classes) for more info.
+See [migration guide](https://svelte.dev/docs/svelte/v5-migration-guide#Components-are-no-longer-classes) for more info.

 <div class="ts-block">